killerbee13/TIS-100-CXX/README.md

 Contrary to its documentation, TIS-100 clamps input values in test cases to the range [-99, 999].
 The simulator allows the full documented range [-999, 999].

-The parser accepts some things the game does not, namely:
-- When the `--T21-size` argument is specified, nodes may have more than 15 instructions.
+When the `--T21-size` argument is specified, nodes may have more than 15 instructions.
+When `--T30-size` is specified, the capacity of T30 (stack memory) nodes can be altered.

+When `--permissive` is specified on the command line, the simulator allows the following extensions to the assembly language that do not increase the power of the language, mostly for convenience when editing files outside of the game.
+- Blank/comment-only lines don't count toward the line count limit.
 - multiple labels on one line (the game allows multiple labels on one instruction, but they must have newlines between them).
 - Directional port names (LEFT, RIGHT, UP, DOWN) may be abbreviated to their